 - 2.1 Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
 Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account.
 The Authority is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
-The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing. - 2.2 Due to decisions taken in the past, the Authority currently has £73m borrowing at an average interest rate of 3.18% and £266m treasury investments at an average rate of 1.50%, as per Appendix A2. - 2.3 Borrowing strategy: The Authority's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Authority therefore seeks to strike a balance between cheap short-term loans (currently available at around 0.75% and long-term fixed rate loans where the future cost is known but higher (currently 2.0 to 3.0%).
-There are a number of factors that the Council needs to take into accounts when setting its borrowing strategy. - 2.4 The Council is significantly increasing its capital expenditure over the next 3 years; the draft capital programme is £702m over the next 3 financial years.
-This programme is partly funded by borrowing of £112m in the GF for 2020-21 to 2022-23 and £182m in the HRA for the same period.
-The rest of the programme is being funded by other sources including payments from developers (CIL and Section 106), capital receipts and revenue contributions (the HRA).
-However, in previous years, the capital programme has had major slippage, including in the currently year.
+The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing. - 2.2 As at 31 December 2020, the Authority had £72m of borrowings at an average interest rate of 3.12% and £234m of treasury investments at an average rate of 1.01%. - 2.3 Borrowing strategy: The Authority's main objectives when borrowing, are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
+These objectives are often conflicting, and the Authority therefore seeks to strike a balance between cheap short-term loans (currently available at around 0.065% 0.20%) and long-term fixed rate loans where the future cost is known but higher (PWLB certainty rates currently range from 0.67% to 1.71%).
+There are several factors that the Council needs to consider when setting its borrowing strategy. - 2.4 The Council is significantly increasing its capital expenditure over the next 3 years; the provisional capital programme is £627m over the next 3 financial years.
+This programme is partly funded by borrowing of £150m in the General Fund for 2021-24 and £120m in the HRA for the same period.
+The rest of the programme is being funded by other sources including payments from developers (CIL and Section 106), capital receipts and revenue contributions

-- 2.5 The Council's 2020-21 Budget Report and Medium Term Financial Strategy 2020-23 states that "a fundamental review of the provisional capital programme will be carried out over the next few months to ensure that programmes are delivering value for money and agreed outcomes for our communities and identifying where there are options to defer, reduce or delete schemes in order to minimise the requirement for prudential borrowing or allow headroom for new schemes that are currently unfunded.
-Outcomes from the Asset Strategy will form part of this review" - 2.6 It should further be noted that a number of programmes have been identified as having a requirement to identify funding; significant additional financial resources are expected to be required to cover future anticipated costs, such as for fire safety, when the outcome of the Grenfell Inquiry is known.
-The Council has yet to agree a strategy to fund the 2nd 1,000 new Council homes and the impact of that needs to be assessed, alongside existing stock condition requirement. - 2.7 The above increasing capital programme is taking place at a time when interest rates are stable and indeed the Bank of England interest rate may well be cut further; rates have been at historical lows for almost a decade.
+- (the HRA).
+However, in previous years the capital programme has had major slippage, including in the currently year. - 2.5 The above increasing capital programme is taking place at a time when interest rates are historically low and indeed the Bank of England may well cut the interest rate further to zero or negative; rates have been at historical lows for almost a decade.
 Interest rates reached a peak of 13.875% in the 1990s, then fell to 6% in 2000, and ranged between 6% 3.75% from 2000 2007, before being cut to 0.5% in 2009.
-Rates have continued to hover between 0.25% and 0.75% since then. - 2.8 It is proposed that the Council reviews both expenditure plans and the risks associated with interest rates over the next 3 months and develops a detailed strategy with regards to long term borrowing.
-This will involve the use of "trigger points" i.e. specific rates at which the Corporate Director Resources will actively consider taking out external debt in order to reduce the risk of a sharp, sudden and unexpected increase in rates. - 2.9 Projected levels of the Authority's total outstanding debt (which comprises borrowing, PFI liabilities and leases are shown below, compared with the capital financing requirement (see above); as the Council is undertaking a review, for the purposes of these figures, it is assumed that no further external debt is taken out.
+Rates have fallen further to 0.1% since then. - 2.6 It is proposed that the Council reviews both expenditure plans and the risks associated with interest rates over the next 3 months on an ongoing basis and develops a detailed strategy with regards to long-term borrowing.
+This will involve the use of "trigger points" i.e. specific rates at which the Corporate Director Resources will actively consider taking out external debt in order to reduce the risk of a sharp, sudden and unexpected increase in rates. - 2.7 Projected levels of the Authority's total outstanding debt (which comprises borrowing, PFI liabilities and leases) are shown below, compared with the capital financing requirement.
+As the Council is undertaking a review, for the purposes of these figures it is assumed that no further external debt is taken out.

-Table 6: Prudential Indicator: Gross Debt and the Capital Financing Requirement in £ millions
+Table 6: Prudential Indicator: Gross Debt and the Capital Financing Requirement in £millions

-2018-19 actual 2019-20 est. 2020-21 budget 2021-22 budget 2022-23 budget Debt (incl.
-PFI & leases) 133.167 129.555 126.742 123.373 119.497 Capital Financing Requirement 373.318 448.593 580.174 679.209 696.452
+2019-20 Actual 2020-21 Estimate 2021-22 Budget 2022-23 Budget 2023-24 Budget Debt (incl.
+PFI & leases) 195.634 201.153 277.825 190.654 142.150 Capital Financing Requirement 411.991 476.709 622.118 683.022 696.093